Rocketdyne: Power generation

 In addition to its primary business of building rocket engines, Rocketdyne has developed power generation and control systems.
-These included early nuclear power generation experiments, radioisotope thermoelectric generators (RTG), and solar power equipment, including the main power system for the International Space Station.
+These included early nuclear power generation experiments, radioisotope thermoelectric generators (RTG), and solar power equipment, including the main power system for the International Space Station and pioneering work in tower type concentrating solar power in The Solar Project.

 In the Boeing sale to Pratt & Whitney, the Power Systems division of Rocketdyne was transferred to Hamilton Sundstrand, another subsidiary of United Technologies Corporation.

 List of engines

 Some of the engines developed by Rocketdyne are: